 Wouldn’t it be nice if I could save those few (10 or so) precious minutes each week?
 I won’t be able to finish a novel or anything in those 10 minutes, but a page or two is possible.
 Or maybe an opportunity to finish drinking my coffee before it’s cold?
 Or simply getting a head start on the morning to help make the day go a little smoother?

-Dehydrating carrots is one of those ways I can help save time later.
+If you dehydrate carrots, it can help save time later.
 There’s no additional prep work than what I would have already been doing, but the advantage is that I only have to do it once, instead of two or three times (depending on how many loaves we’re making around here).

 1. Wash, peel and chop ends off of carrots (save the ends for stock).